 - Make sure the time zone and currency settings are correct.
 After the first sync, any time zone or currency changes you make in the engine will be ignored by Search Ads 360.

-- In Bing Ads, Yahoo Japan!, and other types of engine accounts other than Google Ads, ensure that each keyword has a landing page URL.
+- In Microsoft Advertising, Yahoo!
+Japan, and other types of engine accounts other than Google Ads, ensure that each keyword has a landing page URL.
 Landing page URLs for individual keywords are optional for Google Ads accounts, but required in all other types of engine accounts.